Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Abstract

 \section{Abstract}

-Neuromorphic spike data, an upcoming modality with high temporal resolution, has shown promising potential in real-world applications due to its inherent advantage to overcome high-velocity motion blur.
-However, training the spike depth estimation network holds significant challenges in two aspects: sparse spatial information for dense regression tasks, and difficulties in achieving paired depth labels for temporally intensive spike streams.
-In this paper, we thus propose a cross-modality cross-domain (BiCross) framework to realize unsupervised spike depth estimation with the help of open-source RGB data.
-It first transfers cross-modality knowledge from source RGB to mediates simulated source spike data, then realizes cross-domain learning from simulated source spike to target spike data.
-Specifically, Coarse-to-Fine Knowledge Distillation (CFKD) is introduced to transfer cross-modality knowledge in global and pixel-level in the source domain, which complements sparse spike features by sufficient semantic knowledge of image features.
-We then propose Uncertainty Guided Teacher-Student (UGTS) method to realize cross-domain learning on spike target domain, ensuring domain-invariant global and pixel-level knowledge of teacher and student model through alignment and uncertainty guided depth selection measurement.
-To verify the effectiveness of BiCross, we conduct extensive experiments on three scenarios, including Synthetic to Real, Extreme Weather, and Scene Changing. \href{https://github.com/Theia-4869/BiCross}{The code and datasets will be released.}
+Neuromorphic spike data, an upcoming modality with high temporal resolution, has shown promising potential in autonomous driving by mitigating the challenges posed by high-velocity motion blur.
+However, training the spike depth estimation network holds significant challenges in two aspects: sparse spatial information for pixel-wise tasks and difficulties in achieving paired depth labels for temporally intensive spike streams.
+Therefore, we introduce open-source RGB data to support spike depth estimation, leveraging its annotations and spatial information.
+The inherent differences in modalities and data distribution make it challenging to directly apply transfer learning from open-source RGB to target spike data.
+To this end, we propose a cross-modality cross-domain (BiCross) framework to realize unsupervised spike depth estimation by introducing simulated mediate source spike data.
+Specifically, we design a Coarse-to-Fine Knowledge Distillation (CFKD) approach to facilitate comprehensive cross-modality knowledge transfer while preserving the unique strengths of both modalities, utilizing a spike-oriented uncertainty scheme.
+Then, we propose a Self-Correcting Teacher-Student (SCTS) mechanism to screen out reliable pixel-wise pseudo labels and ease the domain shift of the student model, which avoids error accumulation in target spike data.
+To verify the effectiveness of BiCross, we conduct extensive experiments on four scenarios, including Synthetic to Real, Extreme Weather, Scene Changing, and Real Spike.
+Our method achieves state-of-the-art (SOTA) performances, compared with RGB-oriented unsupervised depth estimation methods.
+Code and dataset: \href{https://github.com/Theia-4869/BiCross} {https://github.com/Theia-4869/BiCross}.